Steve Oppermann: Professional career

 In early 1967 he received media attention for his performance on the West Coast swing.
 He shot an opening round 71 at the Crosby Clambake to place in the top ten, three back of the lead held by Joe Carr.
 The following round he shot a 73 (+1) at Spyglass Hill Golf Course.
 Though a higher score it moved him into joint second, two behind leader Jack Nicklaus.
 His third round was played at Pebble Beach Golf Links.
 He did not play as well, scoring one double-bogey, three bogeys, and one birdie through the first 16 holes.
 He then bogeyed the 17th hole and hit his 18th hole drive into the ocean.
 It led to another bogey.
 After the round he stated, "Seventy-eight.
 That's about how I shoot this course.
 What's my best here?
 That's it, 78.
 I can't play this course."
 The final round was again at Pebble Beach.
 Oppermann shot a 75 (+3) and finished in a tie for 21st.
 He following week he played the Los Angeles Open.
 Like the previous year, he was briefly in contention.
 He opened with rounds of 72-70 to make the cut at even-par.
 In the third round he shot a 66 (−5), equaling the best of the day, to move into a tie for fifth.
 However, he shot a final round 76 (+5) to fall into a tie for 33rd.
 In June he played the Cleveland Open Invitational.
 In the first round he shot a 75 (+5) to put himself well back of the lead.
 However, he did an "about-face" in the second round, shooting a "blistering" 65 (−5), including birdies on five of the last ten holes.
 He was the "most improved" golfer in the second round.
 He tied Aurora Country Club's course record with Homero Blancas who also had a 65 that round.
 However, he played poorly in the final two rounds, shooting fourteen over-par on the weekend, to finish T-65.
 In August he played well at the beginning of the Western Open.
 Taking only 26 putts, he opened with a 67 (−4) leaving him only one behind.
 He shot a second round 71 (E) and fell to joint sixth place.
 He shot a third round 69 (−2) to move into a tie for fifth, three back of the lead.
 In the final round he shot 71 (E) to finish at 278, in a tie for third.
 Later in the month he seriously contended for the Greater Hartford Open.
 In the final round, he was significantly under-par for most of the day to get into contention.
 By the middle of the back nine he had the solo lead.
 However, Charlie Sifford eagled the par-5 14th hole to tie.
 On the 16th hole Oppermann had a chance to regain the solo lead again but was unable to take advantage of a good drive.
 On the 215-yard, par-3 17th hole Oppermann missed the green and made bogey while Sifford, playing earlier, made a "decisive par."
 Oppermann finished with a 67 (−4) for a 273 (−11) total, one behind Sifford.
-Though he did not win Oppermann defeated a number of star golfers, including Raymond Floyd and Gary Player by one stroke and Kel Nagle by two stokes.
+Though he did not win Oppermann defeated a number of star golfers, including Raymond Floyd and Gary Player by one stroke and Kel Nagle by two strokes.
 It was his hitherto best finish on the PGA Tour.
 He earned $12,000.
 Later in the year, in October, he had success at the Sahara Invitational.
 He shot a third round 66 (−5) to leap up the leaderboard into a tie for fifth.
 He shot a final round 72 (+1) to finish in a tie for 11th place.